Christopher J. Davidson, MD

 A. Absolutely.
 Dr. Davidson will assess your specific situation during your consultation, but there are a number of ways that asymmetrical breasts can be corrected during a breast lift and augmentation.
 The most common way is just to use implants of differing sizes to even things up, but it’s also possible to use an implant on one side but just a lift on the larger side or even to augment one side and reduce the other.

 A. Due to the amount of tissue manipulation that must be done to get good results, the incisions have to be fairly extensive.
-Fortunately, most breast lift with augmentation patients experience significant fading, so, while the scars will be visible, they will blend in with your skin to some extent.
+Fortunately, most patients who have a breast lift with augmentation experience significant fading, so, while the scars will be visible, they will blend in with your skin to some extent.
 Additionally, the scars will be easily hidden in a normal bikini, so it won’t normally be an issue.

 A. Probably not.
 It mostly depends on what size of implant you go for.
 Larger implants can certainly look fake, particularly on very slim women, but if you are careful to select a size that is in balance with your frame, you should get very natural results.